austin-owensby/AdventOfCode/ReadMe.md

 This repository is setup to assist with solving challenges from the [Advent of Code](https://adventofcode.com/).

-It allows you to easily run solutions in C#, submit answers and see the response, pull down your inputs, and run test inputs via an API described below.
+It allows you to easily run solutions in C#, submit answers and see the response, pull down your inputs, and run test inputs via a Web API or Console app described below.
 This also includes some utilities to make some solutions easier.
 See the `Services/Utility.cs` file for more info.

 The `main` branch contains a ready to use template to start your own solutions.